Need affordable health insurance in Idaho but not sure where to start? Get answers to some of the top questions about buying Idaho health insurance.

 3. How Much Does Idaho Health Insurance Cost?

-A Marketplace silver plan in Idaho costs $520 a month on average for 2020—up from $498 for 2019; for 2021 the state approved an average rate increase of one percent for 2021 individual plans.5
+A Marketplace silver plan in Idaho costs $495 a month on average for 2021 — down from $520 for 2020; for 2021 the state approved an average rate increase of one percent for 2021 individual plans.5

 If you qualify for Obamacare subsidies, your monthly premium could be much less.
 How much you pay also depends on the plan type you choose.
 Among metal plans, bronze-level coverage usually has the cheapest Idaho health insurance premiums but the highest out-of-pocket costs.